 Careers for Environmental Scientists

 Our Environmental Science graduates develop a range of skills and acquire knowledge and understanding that is directly relevant to a career in the environmental field.
 For example, if you are interested in contributing to scientific and political debates about environmental issues, you might consider a career as an environmental campaign organiser for a major NGO such as Greenpeace.
 If your interests are less issues-based and you want a more practical role, you may wish to pursue a career as an environmental consultant or engineer, an environmental impact officer, or a conservation worker.
 Your degree would give you a good foundation from which to pursue these types of roles within governmental departments and agencies or within commercial organisations.
-Visit the Prospects website for environmental science graduates to explore more career options that may be available to you.
+Visit the Prospects website or the Graduate Recruitment Bureau for environmental science graduates to explore more career options that may be available to you.

 Career development support